All the things your guests would want but may be too shy to ask for.

 Extra pillow in the closet

-Empty drawers so your guests can unpack (Does that sound obvious?
-How many times did you start unpacking only to realize that the drawers are full of items your host stores in the guestroom?)
+It sounds redundant but it’s not.
+Make sure your guests can unpack (How many times did you start unpacking only to realize that the drawers are full of items your host stores in the guestroom?)

 In the bathroom:

-Enough towels (Try to have matching towels, preferably all white.
-White is always the most inviting.)
+Try to have matching towels, preferably all white.
+White is always the most inviting.

-Individual mouthwash (I pick these up in Target at the travel aisle)
+Pick these up in Target at the travel aisle or here, in bulk

 Lens solution and new lens case